ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

 ```

-In the end, i have three main grunt tasks:
+In the end, I have three main grunt tasks:

 ```javascript
 // Register the grunt build task